theREGexpression/hello_world/README.md

-The purpose of this repo is to display the text "Hello, World!" in as many programming languages as possible.
+The purpose of this repo is to display the text "Hello, World!" in as many markup, scripting, or programming languages as possible.
+# REG